 In the 16th century, the building was decorated with an attic.
 In the second half of the next century, the house was rebuilt again during the renovation, necessary due to the damages from the years of the Swedish invasion, and perhaps caused by the explosion of ammunition at the Sandomierz castle.

-In the nineteenth century, after the mansioners congregation was dissolved in 1819, the building fell into ruin.
-Only in the years 1934–1936, on the initiative of Bishop Włodzimierz Jasiński, a thorough renovation of the building for the Diocesan Museum was started.
+In the nineteenth century, after the dissolution of the mansioners congregation in 1819, the building was handed over to the chapter, but over time it fell into neglect.
+Renovation works were carried out in 1865 and then in the years 1934-1936, on the initiative of Bishop Włodzimierz Jasiński, when a thorough restoration of the building for the needs of the Diocesan Museum began.

-The house was situated next to the escarpment, in the south-eastern part of the town, near the royal castle and the collegiate church.
-The building was erected of bricks in a Flemish bond, on a stone foundation, and decorated with irregular rhombuses made of zendrówka bricks.
-It received two floors and basement on a rectangular plan, covered with a gable roof resting on the shorter sides on triangular gables.
+The house was located next to the escarpment, in the south-eastern part of the town, near the royal castle and the collegiate church.
+It was built of bricks with a Flemish bond, on a stone foundation, with facades decorated with irregular rhombuses made of burnt to black zendrówka bricks.
+It was erected on a rectangular plan, elongated on the east-west line.
+It received two storeys with a basement, covered with a gable roof resting on the shorter sides on triangular gables decorated with blendes.

-Inside, the ground floor of the building was divided into two parts, separated in the middle by a spacious entry lobby, to which two Gothic portals led.
-A decorative erection plaque with the coat of arms of Długosz’ Wieniawa, dated 1476, was placed over the southern portal.
-The entrance lobby was connected to the upper floor and the basement, to which a narrow barrel-vaulted staircase, located in the thickness of the wall, led.
-The ground floor and the first floor were covered with wooden beam ceilings.
+Inside, the ground floor of the building was divided into two parts, separated in the middle by a spacious entry hall, to which two Gothic portals led.
+A decorative erection plaque with the shield of Wieniawa (Długosz coat of arms), dated 1476, was placed above the southern portal.
+In the western part, there was a passage along the longitudinal axis with two rooms on the sides.
+In the eastern part there was a single utility room.
+The ground floor was entirely covered with wooden beam ceilings.